jenkinsci/sysdig-secure-plugin/README.md

     `Sysdig Secure Container Image Scanner`.
 This creates a new build step labeled `Sysdig Secure Build Options`.
     ![](docs/images/FreestyleAddStep.png)
+2.
-2. Configure the available options, and click `Save`.
+available options, and click `Save`.
     ![](docs/images/FreestyleConfigStep.png)
     The table below describes each of the configuration options.